behnamkhanioffical/Nix-wiki/Home.md

-Welcome to the nix-on-droid-bootstrap wiki!
+Welcome to the nix-on-droid wiki!

+Please navigate using the page list.